quasarframework/quasar-ui-qcalendar/docs/src/pages/help/contact-us.md

 ### Github Discussions

-If it's not an issue, bug or feature request, then you can use the [Github Discussions](https://github.com/quasarframework/quasar-ui-qcalendar/discussions) to ask questions.
+If it's not an issue, bug, or feature request, you can use the [Github Discussions](https://github.com/quasarframework/quasar-ui-qcalendar/discussions) to ask questions.

 ### Discord

-Use the [Quasar Discord](https://chat.quasar.dev) and then head to the `#app-extensions` channel.
+Use the [Quasar Discord](https://chat.quasar.dev) and head to the `#app-extensions` channel.

 ### Twitter